We just returned from the Bass Coast Festival in Merritt, BC, where the Bubble Organ (aka Bubble Piano) made its first public appearance.

 Wires soldered under the keys to for analog inputs

 The Bubble Organ is an old Yamaha Organ that was modified into a midi controller with an Arduino.
 It routes the midi through a MaxMSP patch that plays various water and bubble sounds mapped to the keys.
-Attached to the top of the organ are a number of 8806 led strips, and 8 bubbleguns that have been modified with servos and transistors, making them controllable by the Arduino.
+Attached to the top of the organ are led strips, and 8 bubbleguns that have been modified with servos and transistors, making them controllable by the Arduino.

 HC4067 Analog Mux – 6 chips